My overall reaction to the presentation was that it was very

 tiny and fragmented, the forest remnants

-Pemba white-eye, Kenyan wattled bat, golden-rumped elephant shrew
+Pemba white-eye, Kenyan wattled bat, golden-rumped

 African violets